 Everyone loves a big, plush beach towel, except when it fills your entire bag and weighs in at three pounds (more like six, when you add sand and water).
-Opt for lightweight and space-saving alternatives, like the thin but still good-looking Turkish cotton towels at Target.
+Opt for lightweight and space-saving alternatives, like the thin but still good-looking Turkish cotton towels from Amazon.

 For kids, REI sells colorful, quick-dry camping towels that take up about the same amount of space as a water bottle.
 You may never go back to terrycloth again.

 If you don’t want your cooler attached to your beach chair, you should still banish the hard coolers from your beach bundle.
 Igloo makes a soft cooler with a shoulder strap.

 For some items, a little extra weight might be required.
 Get a beach umbrella that screws into the sand; otherwise, a mere gust of wind may send it halfway to Mazatlan, or straight into an unsuspecting sunbather’s head.